moliver28/research-handbook/content/handbook/product/categories/_index.md

 lines when rendered would exceed 13 lines, when accounting for category names to word-wrap, which occurs at approximately 15 characters.
 Categories are maintained in [`data/categories.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/categories.yml).
 Each category has a corresponding [`Category:<Category>` label](https://docs.gitlab.com/ee/development/labels/index.html#category-labels) under the `gitlab-org` group.

-Category maturity is managed in the product [Category Maturity Change](/handbook/product/categories/#changing-category-maturity) process
+Category maturity denotes how mature a given category is, ranging from Category maturity is managed in the product [Category Maturity Change](/handbook/product/categories/#changing-category-maturity) process

 1. **Features**: Small, discrete functionalities. e.g. Issue weights.
 Some common features are listed within parentheses to facilitate finding responsible PMs by keyword.